RaveEx12/Super_store/README.md

 # Super_store
-This repository contain analysis and dashboard of superstore
+This repository contain Ms_Excel analysis and dashboard of superstore